davide-romanini/d2rq/README.md

+# THIS IS A FORK OF D2RQ

+ * Mavenized project
+ * Factored out d2rq-core (server actually broken)
+ * Update to latest JENA
+ * Merged pull requests 201 (free text search), 203, 205 from ontoforce fork

+Tests *don't pass all* at the moment, you're warned.

 # D2RQ – A Database to RDF Mapper

 D2RQ exposes the contents of relational databases as RDF.
 It consists of: